mparno/fenics-web/source/featured/2011/pdesys.rst

         bc = [DirichletBC(NStokes.V['up'].sub(0), Constant((0.0, 0.0)), dolfin)]

         # Set up variational form.
-        # u_, u_1, u_2 are the solution Functions at time steps N, N-1 and N-2.
+        # u_, u_1 are the solution Functions at time steps N and N-1.
         # v_u/v_p are the TestFunctions for velocity/pressure in the MixedFunctionSpace for u and p

         class NavierStokes(PDESubSystem):